gsantopaolo/sentinel-AI/readme.md

 - [**Connector Service**](docs/connector.md): Explains how the platform fetches and normalizes data from external sources.
 - [**Filter Service**](docs/filter.md): Details the intelligent filtering and enrichment process using LLMs.
 - [**Ranker Service**](docs/ranker.md): Explains the configurable ranking algorithm that scores events based on importance and recency.
+- [**Inspector Service**](docs/inspector.md): Describes the service responsible for detecting and flagging anomalous or fake news events.
 - [**Guardian Service**](docs/guardian.md): Outlines the role of the system's monitoring and health-checking component.
 ---